 6. Use round nose pliers to create a loop at the end of the wire, wrapping around the bottom of the other loop.
 Use snipe nose pliers to adjust the loops if necessary.

-7. Use snipe nose pliers to open the loop of the earwire and attach the hoop - close using the pliers.
+7. Use snipe or flat nose pliers to open the loop of the earwire and attach the hoop - close using the pliers.

 8. Gently squeeze the nylon coated pliers over the wire to smooth and shape it.
 This will also help to stiffen the wire.